hrathod/eurekaclinical-common/README.md

 ## Version history

+### 1.0
+Implemented partial functionality, and only some parts of Eureka!
+Clinical used it.

 ## What does it do?

 It implements a custom web application development framework that uses best of breed components: